 Let me explain what the 183 day rule is.
 There is a treaty with France and the US so that either country can collect income tax from residents living there past 183 days.
 So in our case, if Antz were to continue working past six months, he would have to start paying into France’s tax system (paying for social services, income tax, etc.) while also still paying income taxes in the US because he is employed by an American company.
 This article explains it better than I can.
 To me it sounds like double taxation but there is an exclusion up to the first $100,000 of income in the US.
 Which for us means he would pay 45% of his income in taxes in France but only 28% past $100,000 in the US.
 So basically 63% of his income would have gone to taxes for our 2019 tax return.
 This was not the best case scenario for us financially.
 Also, his company was not able to set him up as an international transfer employee on a work visa due to the high expenses to add him to European payroll.
 We even requested to have him work freelance as an independent consultant but that didn’t work either.
 So his company gave him two choices, return to the US in 183 days or separate from the company.
 He did both.
 It was the hardest choice to make, Antz has worked for this incredible company for over 18 years.
 He was at the top of his career as a Senior Art Director.
 His company had premium benefits, generous salary and bonus, 401k, profit sharing, traveling to industry events and parties, summer Fridays meant he had every other Friday off, and he worked with some amazing people.
 I can’t tell you how difficult the decision was.
 I mean, France is rad but it’s not perfect.
 We are renting here which feels unstable, but in LA we owned our house and we put so much work into making our house lovely.
-Every month I worry about the currency conversion which varies so much that sometimes we pay $50 – $70 more depending on the day I pay rent.
+Every month I worry about the currency conversion which varies so much that sometimes we pay $150 – $200 more depending on the day I pay our rent.
+We are in the process of getting a French bank account but it is honestly a nightmare.
 There is also a language barrier that makes simple tasks challenging.
-Liv is a wonderful translator but even she can’t help with adult things like setting up our cell phones or making an appointment to have the heat turned on in our apartment.
+Liv is a wonderful translator but even she can’t help with adult things like setting up our cell phone service or making an appointment to have the heat turned on in our apartment.
 There is crime here like any large city, and if I walk through certain parts of town alone, I feel vulnerable.
 I had a car in LA so I never had a guy follow me making lewd comments like here.
 Once I had to call Antz to meet me on our street because a guy wouldn’t leave me alone.
-There is terrorism here so when we walk in crowded spaces, I can’t help but feel tense or worry about trucks driving by.
+There is terrorism here so when we walk in crowded spaces, I can’t help but feel tense or worry about large trucks driving by.
 There are more grumpy, rude people in customer service than I ever dealt with in LA.
 I recently tried to make an appointment over the phone but six out of ten people hung up on me when I asked if they spoke English.
 That is on me, I need to step my French up.
 I hate the constant smoking, I get I am in a foreign country but blowing smoke directly in my face is infuriating.
 I also have to deal with renewing our visas every six months which is a headache.
 However the benefits still outweigh the cons for us.
 Liv attends a wonderful French school that is only a ten minute walk away for FREE!
 This is our number one reason for being here.
 She is attending such a great school here, her French is impeccable and I love that she gets a hot lunch everyday in a cafeteria and after school activities are included in her daily curriculum.
 She gets a half day on Wednesdays so she can go to ballet, which frees up our weekends for travel.
 That is our other major reason to stay.
 Traveling here is so easy and affordable I can’t see going back to LA only to wait all year for Antz to get a few weeks off of work so we have to cram a vacation in a short time and spend half of our travel budget on a long flight from LA.
 We have traveled more in the last six months than we have in six years.
 My main goal is to visit 20 countries and they are all just a train ride or a short flight away.
 I also am looking forward to having actual weather!

 Living in sunny Los Angeles for 40 years was nice, but we rarely had thunderstorms or more than a few days of cold enough weather to bundle up.
 I have never been in Europe during the fall so I am excited to wear coats and scarves.
 I am also excited for the lovely Christmas markets coming soon!
 Well, it’s not like I need to sell living in Paris, my point is moving here comes with huge sacrifice.
 The first was leaving his job but finding a new job here in Paris won’t be so easy.
 Everyone I know keeps telling us that French jobs do not pay well.
 So we had to have a back up plan to keep us going financially.
 We used most of our savings to move here in March and even though we are saving a lot by not paying tuition or a car payment, it’s still expensive living in Paris.
 In the end, we realized we weren’t happy in LA and that is most important to us.
 The bottom line is he made great money in LA but he was working long, stressful days and we only had weekends to spend time together.
 Most of his salary went towards our bills and tuition so even if he made less here in France, our expenses are less.
 We also spent all our time in our cars which caused our lifestyle to be toxic and unhealthy.
 Since moving here, we spend so much more quality time as a family (I am sure it’s mostly because we don’t have a TV!) and walking everywhere is pretty awesome.
 So, we agreed we would stay in Paris as long as possible!

 So a month ago we decided to sell our house.
 It was heartbreaking to do but really I couldn’t think of any other options.
 Our tenant was only renting during the summer and she was paying $1,000 less than we listed it for because she was able to pay cash in advance.
-We couldn’t live here and not have a stable long-term renter.
+We couldn’t live here and not have a stable long-term renter in our house.
 There are also so many expenses of being a landlord which would have been difficult to handle from abroad.
-Our house has increased in value so much, I met with our real estate agent who happened to be in Paris on vacation with her family to discuss the idea of selling.
+Since our house has increased in value recently, I met with our real estate agent who happened to be in Paris on vacation with her family to discuss the idea of selling.
 She was so positive about it we put together a plan just to see how things would work out.
 Antz was going to fly back to LA at the end of August due to the 183 days deadline being Sept 1st so we decided that if the house sold in a month, we would stay.
 If the house didn’t sell (my worst case scenario), I would pack up our apartment in Paris and return to LA with Liv.
 Thirty days is an insane timeline but our agent was confident we could do it.
 This meant that Antz had to begin the process of getting our cat Lola legally documented to travel to Europe.
 He had to take her to an USDA accredited vet for an exam and she needed an official microchip implanted.
 Then she needed a rabies shot and there was a 21 day mandatory waiting period.
 We had to keep the house furnished so it would be staged for the open houses.
 We had four dates scheduled and a deadline of Sept 17th to accept offers.
 I was super nervous because after two open houses we only received one offer for an insultingly low amount.
 In order for my crazy plan to work we had to get a magic number and I was sweating when the final day arrived.
 The offers slowly began to come in that afternoon.
 All of the offers were over our asking price but nothing was close to our magic number.
 The good news was since there were multiple offers we could counter everyone and ask for over our magic number.
 We only got one person to agree to our counter offer but we got a little over our magic number!!
 I had to go to the US Embassy to sign the escrow paperwork with an American notary.
 The visit was intense, many French guards were quite mean at the entrance.
 I had to go through several security check points and they took my phone and held it during my visit.
 I managed these shots before they confiscated my phone.

 My poor husband had the daunting task of selling all the things we no longer needed, (we felt like we gave away most of our furniture for next to nothing but this was our cleansing period) cleaning out the house (he must have donated and thrown away one hundred bags) and garage of twelve years of overwhelming stuff in two freaking weeks!
 Then he had to pack up the house, move our stuff into storage at my Mom’s house and ship our remaining items to France in a storage cube.